OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for July 10, 2024 call
 The agenda for the July Office Add-ins community call is：
-* An overview of the Microsoft 365 App Compliance Program
+* An overview of the Microsoft 365 App Compliance Program.

 > [!NOTE]